 FEDS Protection offers both a $1,000,000 Civil Liability Limit and a $2,000,000 Civil Liability Limit.
 Selecting the right limit is difficult because you are trying to predict the magnitude of an event that may (or may not) happen.
 The best practice approach should include consideration of your exposure and the cost of defense.

-- Understand what is meant by civil suit "defense costs”.
+Understand what is meant by civil suit "defense costs”.
 The defense attorney representing you is critical – and at $400+ per hour for a good attorney experienced in federal employment law – it is also very expensive.
-Unlike other companies, the legal representation for civil suits provided by FEDS Protection is not capped by administrative sublimits of the policy.
+Unlike other companies, the legal representation for civil suits provided by FEDS Protection is not capped by administrative sub-limits of the policy.
 We provide experienced, knowledgeable, tenacious counsel to defend you all the way up to the $1,000,000 or $2,000,000 limit of the policy at a minimal cost.
 Something to keep in mind when determining which policy is right for you is that $100 in additional premium provides you with $1,000,000 in additional civil defense/indemnification.